Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/geometry/orbit.md

 Orbits support the following operations:

 - `#orbit` returns the length of the orbit; i.e., the number of iterations
+- `orbit[index]` returns the first transformed object at the given index in the orbit
 - `type(orbit)` returns `'orbit'`

 ## Iteration